isabella232/dynamic-media-classic.en-1/help/quick-start-swatch-sets.md

 **2. Creating a Swatch Set**

-To create a Swatch Set, click Build &gt; Swatch Sets.
+To create a Swatch Set, click Build > Swatch Sets.
 On the Swatch Set screen, drag images and color swatches onto the screen.
 See [Creating a Swatch Set](creating-swatch-set.md#creating-a-swatch-set).

 **3. Setting up Swatch Set Viewer Presets**

 Administrators can create or modify Image Set Viewer Presets.
 Dynamic Media Classic comes with default Viewer Presets for each rich media type.
-Use the Zoom Viewer: Custom &gt; Image Sets/Color Swatches presets to view your Swatch Sets.
+Use the Zoom Viewer: Custom > Image Sets/Color Swatches presets to view your Swatch Sets.

 See [Creating and editing Viewer Presets](application-setup.md#adding-and-editing-viewer-presets).